 The R. J. Taylor, Jr. Foundation promotes genealogical research in Georgia by providing grants to individuals and organizations to defray the cost of publishing approved projects (print and digital).
-In order to be eligible for consideration, projects must utilize records of a genealogical nature by way of abstracting, extracting and transcribing.
-A significant portion of the project must contain genealogical records concerning Georgia citizens who were residents prior to 1851.
+Projects should be designed to make available by way of abstracting, transcribing, extracting, or scanning records of a genealogical nature that concerns Georgians, who resided in the State prior to 1851.

 The purpose of the R. J. Taylor, Jr. Foundation Trust is to promote genealogical research and study in Georgia in conjunction with the Georgia Genealogical Society and the Georgia Archives.

-Grants are made to individuals and organizations to defray the expense of publishing (print or digital) records of a genealogical nature from public and private sources.
-The primary emphasis is on preserving and making available to the public genealogical data concerning citizens of Georgia who were residents prior to 1851.
+The Foundation provides grants to individuals and organizations to defray publishing costs of genealogically significant Georgia records from public and private sources.
+The primary emphasis is on preserving and making available to the public genealogical data concerning those who lived in Georgia prior to 1851.